psDevUK/jekflix-template/_posts/2010-01-01-welcome-to-UDflix-blog-site.md

 ## What is Powershell Universal Dashboard?

 There is a great [youtube video](https://www.youtube.com/watch?v=_ckxYyDv4cg) which explains exactly what this awesome module is all about.
 In a nutshell this is the most popular web framework for powershell.
-It's is cross-platform powershell module that runs on windows, linux and mac.
+It is a cross-platform powershell module that runs on windows, linux and mac.
 You can use your existing scripts you have, but allowing them to be integrated into a user interface via a web-browser.
 Security is built in allowing you to authenticate against Active Directory, Azure Active Directory and others.
 Hosting your dashboards can be done in AWS, Azure, Docker, IIS or Raspberry Pi.

 ### Github Page